 You’re supposed to understand inherently, the things that make for the experience to be enjoyable.

-As you are also in the bedroom.
-Being a good dining companion and a good lovemaker are two things deserving of praise.
-Unforgivable, worthy of ridicule when mis-performed.
+As you are also in the bedroom: Being a good dining companion and a good lovemaker are two things deserving of praise.
+Unforgivable, and worthy of ridicule when mis-performed.

 But all it takes, on some level, is an appreciation of these things.
 These things that bring the utmost joy and pleasure for us as humans.
 The sensations, the appetites, the insatiable hunger for something so perfect you simply cannot get enough…

-Taking out the politics, the stale traditions, the droll need to perform.
-Letting loose and let our minds and mouths enjoy.
+Take out the politics, the stale traditions, the droll need to perform.
+Let loose and let our minds and mouths enjoy.
 With sex and with food, these two things rooted in pleasure in ways that nothing else really can be, it is only to feel.
 It is only to want/need/desire.
 That is enough.
 Everything else will fall into place.
 Everything else will fall by the wayside.